bejean/browse-content-by-my-solr-server/readme.txt

 == Description ==

-Browse Content by My Solr Server allows to navigate through WordPress content by standard WordPress attributes (categories, tags and authors) and custom fields.
+`Browse Content by My Solr Server` allows to navigate through WordPress content by standard WordPress attributes (categories, tags and authors) and custom fields.

 == Installation ==

 = Prerequisite =

-Install and activate Solr for WordPress plugin 0.4.1 and greater (http://wordpress.org/extend/plugins/solr-for-wordpress/).
+Install and activate `Solr for WordPress plugin 0.4.1 and greater` (http://wordpress.org/extend/plugins/solr-for-wordpress/).
 Index your blog content into Solr (see Solr hosting provider here : http://www.mysolrserver.com/)

 = Installation =

 1. Upload the `browse-content-by-my-solr-server` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
 3. Drad & drop the widget in the sidebar
 3. Edit the widget settings